Family says body of missing 18-year-old GA mother has been found

 She was reported missing three days after she was supposed to have been dropped off at her dad’s house by her ex-boyfriend and the father of her two young children.

-The remains were found in Monroe County Wednesday after construction workers stumbled upon them in a wooded area, according to WMGT.
+The remains were found in Monroe County Wednesday after construction workers stumbled upon them in a wooded area.

 The Bibb County Sheriff’s Office confirmed that they believe the remains are Dixon.